 The Huntly Coal Power Station - Still In Operation

 Solar power is 100% renewable, with the only emissions coming from manufacturing and shipping processes.
+The carbon payback from solar is a fraction of the expected life of a solar system.

 Many businesses need to report on emissions or sustainability efforts.
 The great thing about solar power is that it is entirely measurable.
 The monitoring systems indicate exactly how much solar energy is used, and the carbon emissions that are avoided.

 Throughout 2020/2021 there was a considerable increase in electricity prices for most businesses.
 Power prices doubled, and even tripled for some companies.
+While these prices are expected to reduce it highlights the volatility of electricity prices that can be experienced.

 Installing solar power allows a business to rely on fixed power prices for the electricity generated for at least 25 years.
 Solar panels have a 25 to 30-year performance warranty.
 Other components like the inverters generally only need to be replaced once during the lifetime of solar panels.